-The Services Standards Policy was previously revised by the Board on September 27, 2017.
-This policy provides Agency staff a clear direction in the design, operations, and management of transit service in the Coachella Valley.
-SunLine staff has reviewed the policy and are recommending updates to reflect changes in service since the last amendment.
+On July 31, 2013, the Board adopted the current Service Standards Policy.
+This policy provides Agency staff with a clear direction in the design, operations, and management of transit service in the Coachella Valley.
+SunLine staff has reviewed the policy and is updating the statement about the annual performance report.